-We expect to set a materiality threshold at 2% of gross revenue expenditure.
-Based on the reported gross revenue expenditure within the 2019/20 audited accounts, we anticipate the overall materiality for the year ending 31 March 2021 to be in the region of £12m (£12m in the prior year).
+We expect to set a materiality threshold at 2% of gross revenue expenditure at the surplus / deficit on provision of services level.
+Based on the draft financial statements, we anticipate the overall materiality for the year ending 31 March 2022 to be in the region of £12m (£11m in the prior year).